Welcome to today's edition of the Rush 24-7 podcast.

 In fact, it's going down.

-The height was in the recession, it's going down.
+The hype was in the recession.

-And for the first time ever in this country, part-time workers, and there are a lot of part-time workers, there always have been, there will be in the future.
+And for the first time ever in this country, part-time workers, and there are a lot of part-time workers, there always have been, there will be in the future, will have affordable health care.

-That will end up in difficult times having to spend money they would not have spent.
+That will end up in difficult times having to spend money they would not have spent to buy health care if they did not have it, if they did not want it.

-That your premiums, I heard $2,500 cheaper, but I didn't hear less Than your cable bill or your cell phone bill.
+I haven't heard this one yet, that your premiums, I heard $2,500 cheaper, but I didn't hear less than your cable bill or your cell phone bill.

-Because those two things are of paramount importance to the low information crowd.
+Notice the two things she focuses on, because those two things are of paramount importance in the low-information crowd.

 And TV is becoming less and less important because they can steal it and watch it all on their cell phones.

-She lied all through her teeth.
+Oh, but she, oh, she lied all through her teeth.

-Less part-time work.
+Less part-time work?

 There's more part-time work.